Where Does Mr Hyde Come From?

 My devil had been long caged, he came out roaring.

-Stevenson is asking not just whether human morality and civilisation is a controlling disguise over a more atavistic brutal version of human nature, but whether the excessive pressure of societal expectations of morality and reputation are in fact damaging of the natural, human spirit; whether there is a greater danger in suppressing natural desires so forcefully.
+Stevenson is asking not just whether human morality and civilisation is a controlling disguise over a more atavistic brutal version of human nature, but whether the excessive pressure of societal expectations of morality and reputation are in fact damaging to the natural, human spirit, whether there is a greater danger in suppressing natural desires so forcefully.